 Pay-per-click (PPC) advertising can propel your business to newer levels and deliver great returns from your online marketing expenditure.
-While there are several methods of PPC advertising, it is Google Adwords that reigns supreme.
-Namely, using Google Adwords to drive traffic to your website is the most effective to generate sales leads for your business as well as listing your business on Google plus local.
+While there are several methods of PPC advertising, it is Google Ads that reigns supreme.
+Namely, using Google Ads to drive traffic to your website is the most effective to generate sales leads for your business as well as listing your business on Google plus local.

-In the light of this, virtually any business looking to generate qualified, low-cost sales leads should capitalize on this powerful tool.
-In this article, we present you five Google Adwords’ strategies to power your B2B marketing.
+In light of this, virtually any business looking to generate qualified, low-cost sales leads should capitalize on this powerful tool.
+In this article, we present you five Google Ads strategies to power your B2B marketing.

 It is imperative that you focus on the keywords that work for you.
-This is the single most important Google AdWords strategy if you want positive returns from your advertising.
+This is the single most important factor in building the best Google Ads strategy to garner positive returns from your advertising.

 - Irrelevant searches – You should ensure that every search is relevant to your business.
 Hence, depending on how wide your keywords are, you should exclude pop culture references, homonyms, misspellings, as well as NSFW searches.

 - Unqualified traffic – You need to exclude people who are not really ready to buy and who would still cost you a click.
 These may include online learners, job seekers, budget hunters, online learners, as well as press and review seekers.

 It is advisable to pay attention to lead quality.
 Users looking for free software via Google, for instance, would convert well on a free trial.
 Hence, you should lure-in instead of excluding traffic for free products.

 |Match Type||How to Specify||Example Negative Keyword||Ad Will Show||Ad Will Not Show|

 |Negative broad match||None||Mercedes Benz||The German beautiful Benz||Is the Benz made by Mercedes|